Dennis Trillo: Business

 The couple owned a rest house made of shipping containers which was converted it into a beautiful home for their family which is located in Tanay, Rizal.
+Currently, the couple is in the process of building their 3-storey dream house for their family.

 Philanthropy and activism

 In 2024, Trillo donated his P100,000 MMFF Best Actor award (sponsored by Playtime PH) to persons deprived of liberty as requested by Jennylyn Mercado.
 Trillo's road manager Jan Enriquez handed the amount to Green Bones' content creator Joseph Conrad Rubio for the General Trias PDL's "Wish tree" facility.
 The GenTri jail's real Tree of Hope inspired Rubio to conceive the theme of the Metro Manila Film Festival Award for Best Picture,in memory of his late father Zaldy.